monodot/knowledge-base/_articles/mitmproxy.md

     RUN update-ca-certificates
     ```

-5. Deploy your application and configure it to use mitmproxy as a proxy, e.g. set these env vars on your application's Deployment:
+5. Deploy your application and configure it to use mitmproxy as a proxy, by setting these env vars on your application's Deployment:

     ```yaml
     env: